pablovmurcia3/Regression-Models/Week2b.md

 \hat \beta_0 + \hat \beta_1 x_0
 $$

-* A standard error is needed to create a prediction interval.
+* A **standard error** is needed to create a prediction interval.

 * *There's a distinction between intervals for the regression line at point $x_0$ and the prediction of what a $y$ would be at point $x_0$.*

 * Line at $x_0$ se, $\hat \sigma\sqrt{\frac{1}{n} +  \frac{(x_0 - \bar X)^2}{\sum_{i=1}^n (X_i - \bar X)^2}}$

+*If we take the job of collecting more data, the equation will decrease.
+In this sense we are more secure about our estimation of the line*

 * Prediction interval se at $x_0$, $\hat \sigma\sqrt{1 + \frac{1}{n} + \frac{(x_0 - \bar X)^2}{\sum_{i=1}^n (X_i - \bar X)^2}}$

+*Because the Y has some variability that is not explained by the model, we can´t easily decrease the equation by collecting more data.
+This is expresed by the 1.*